Coping with rejection

 - Never submit an unchanged manuscript to another journal.
 There is a sporting chance that one of the same referees will see it, and those who review manuscripts have no mercy on people who will not listen to advice.

 - Editors do not expect virgin brides.
 Be upfront about the fact that you have submitted to another journal, include the referees’ comments, explain what you have done about them, and why your paper should now be of real interest to them.
-This may not always work, but it definitely increases your chances of acceptance.
+This may not always work, but it definitely increases your chances.

 - Be careful who you exclude.
 We score all our referees, and immediately notice if you exclude a whole series of people whose judgement we respect.
 One Editor even tells me that he routinely sends papers to referees who have been excluded, because they generally supply the best and most objective reports.